-If you look to your right, away from the sign, Lake Hollywood Park and the unofficial Hollywood Sign viewing area are visible at the other end of Canyon Lake Drive.
+Look to your right, away from the sign, to see Lake Hollywood Park and the unofficial Hollywood Sign viewing area at the other end of Canyon Lake Drive.
 Just beyond that, Lake Hollywood Reservoir appears to southwest.
 Downtown Hollywood is behind that.

 Cross over a chain at the top of the trail as you exit Griffith Park.
-Make a point to look over your shoulder again when you reach the paved road.
+Make a point to look back when you reach the paved road.
 The top of the trail is not marked as a trailhead.
 Instead, it just looks like a driveway between homes.
 You’ll need to be able to identify the trail on the hike down, so note the location!